Finite-time blowup for a Navier-Stokes model equation for the self-amplification of strain: Some properties of strain self-amplification model equation

 Likewise, some of the other results in this section are not optimal: for example it should be straightforward to prove the local existence of mild, smooth solutions with initial data in $B^{-2+\frac{3}{p}}_{p,\infty},$ for $2\leq p<+\infty,$ without too much difficulty.
 Because the strain self-amplification model equation is adapted specifically to study $L^2$ solutions however, getting local existence or small data results down to the largest scale critical spaces is not particularly useful or illuminating. \end{remark}

-We will now prove that because the strain self-amplification model equation has the same identity for enstrophy growth as the Navier--Stokes strain equation, it also has a regularity criterion on the positive part of the middle eigenvalue of the strain that is precisely the same as the one shown by the author for solutions of the Navier--Stokes strain equation in \cite{MillerStrain}.
+We will now prove that because the strain self-amplification model equation has the same identity for enstrophy growth as the Navier--Stokes equation, it also has a regularity criterion on the positive part of the middle eigenvalue of the strain matrix that is precisely the same as the analogous result for the Navier--Stokes equation, Theorem \ref{NSregcrit}.

 \begin{theorem} Suppose $S\in C\left([0,T_{max});L^2_{st}\right)$ is a mild solution to the strain self-amplification model equation.
 Let $\lambda_1(x,t) \leq \lambda_2(x,t) \leq \lambda_3(x,t)$ be the eigenvalues of $S(x,t),$ and let $\lambda^+_2(x,t)=\max\left\{0,\lambda_2(x,t)\right\}.$ Then for all $\frac{3}{q}+\frac{2}{p}=2, \frac{3}{2}<q\leq +\infty,$ there exists $C_q>0$ depending only on $q$ such that for all $0<t<T_{max}$,